Sponsorships starting as low as $100 per article.

-Ciham Ali Abdu has been imprisoned by the government of Eritrea since December 8, 2012.
+The government of Eritrea has imprisoned Ciham Ali Abdu since December 8, 2012.
 The then 15-year-old was imprisoned for attempting to flee Eritrea trying to cross the border into Sudan.
-According to Human Rights Watch, Cihams story is unique as she is a United States citizen born in Los Angeles, CA and relocated to Asmara, Eritrea.
-She is being held in incommunicado detention; this means no one has seen or had communication with her in more than 8 years.
+According to Human Rights Watch, Cihams story is unique as she is a United States citizen born in Los Angeles, CA, and relocated to Asmara, Eritrea.
+She is being held in incommunicado detention; this means no one has seen or had communication with her in more than eight years.

-Cihams family moved to Asmara, Eritrea, so that her father, Ali Abdu Ahmed could take up a position in the government under President Isaias Afewerki.
-Ali eventually served as the countrys information minister, however he fled the country in 2012 seeking asylum as the Presidents regime became increasingly autocratic explained by CNN.
-After her father escaped he planned to have smugglers arrange to get his daughter out of the country because he feared retaliation from the regime for his defection or that she would face indefinite conscription.
+Ciham’s family moved to Asmara, Eritrea, so that her father, Ali Abdu Ahmed, could take up a position in the government under President Isaias Afewerki.
+Ali eventually served as the country’s information minister; however, he fled the country in 2012 seeking asylum as Isaias Afwerki’s regime became increasingly autocratic, explained by CNN.
+After her father escaped, he planned to have smugglers arrange to get his daughter out of the country because he feared retaliation from the regime for his defection or that she would face indefinite conscription.

 The North Korea of Africa